mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`LoadEventNexus <algm-LoadEventNexus>` should no longer leak memory when the execution is cancelled.
 - :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` will now load the stored workspace names from a processed Nexus file in the case of multiperiod data.
 - If a run is aborted and restarted, the ``running`` log in the workspace will correctly reflect this. (``running`` will be false at all times before the abort.)
-- :ref:`SumSpectra <algm-SumSpectra>` should correctly handle special values in the data such as NaN which previously ended up in the summed spectra.

 Full list of
 `Framework <http://github.com/mantidproject/mantid/pulls?q=is%3Apr+milestone%3A%22Release+3.9%22+is%3Amerged+label%3A%22Component%3A+Framework%22>`__